About

 Philanthropy

 In 1995, Evan Chen, a member of Theta Chapter at Stanford University, was diagnosed with leukemia.
 Their chapter, along with Evan’s friends, organized a joint effort to find a bone marrow donor.
 What resulted was the largest bone marrow typing drive in the history of the NMDP and Asian American Donor Program (AADP).
-In a matter of days, over two thousand people were typed into the bone marrow registry.
-A match was eventually found for Evan, but unfortunately by that time the disease had taken its toll on him and he passed away in 1996.
+In a matter of days, over two thousand people were typed into the NMDP Registry.
+A match was eventually found for Evan, but unfortunately, by that time, the disease had taken its toll on him and he passed away in 1996.
 In Evan’s memory, the flagship philanthropy for Lambda Phi Epsilon was established and the fraternity has been working with the organization from that point forward.

 Every Lambda Phi Epsilon chapter works with non-profit organizations such as AADP, Asians for Miracle Marrow Matches, and the Cammy Lee Leukemia Foundation to hold marrow typing drives on their campuses to encourage Asians and other minorities to register as committed bone marrow and stem cell donors.
 Since the fraternity’s inception, Lambda Phi Epsilon has educated thousands of donors to commit to saving the life of a patient in need.